CiscoDevNet/aci-nia-autoscaling/README.md

          }
          ```
       * **variables.tf:**
-        * This is variables.tf file defined in the module
+        * This is the variables.tf file defined in the module.

          Example of generated variables.tf:
          ```terraform